KandaKreative/Seurat101/README.md

-# Seurat101
+# Seurat Analysis
-This repository contains the basic Seurat workflow
+This repository contains the Seurat analysis I have been doing.
-I will add in my codes here
+The branches contain all the different kinds of analysis I have done on single cell data